mavjav-edu/pcc_2e/beyond_pcc/extracting_from_excel.md

 Also, note that you will often need to identify the specific rows that need to be looped over.
 Spreadsheets are nice and structured, but people are also free to write anything they want in any cell.
 Many spreadsheets have some notes in a few cells after all the rows of data.
 These can be notes about sources of the raw data, dates of data collection, authors, and more.
 You will probably need to exclude these rows, either by looping over a slice as shown here, or using a try/except block to only extract data if the operation for each row is successful.

 Finally, you should be aware that people can modify the hard-coded values in a spreadsheet without updating the values derived from formulas that use those values.
-If you have any doubt about whether the spreadhseet you're working from has been updated, you should re-run the formulas yourself before using the `data_only=True` flag when loading a workbook.
+If you have any doubt about whether the spreadsheet you're working from has been updated, you should re-run the formulas yourself before using the `data_only=True` flag when loading a workbook.

 [top](#top)